jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

             )
             self.assertEqual(src.calculator.add(0, 2), 2)

-  the test is still green
+  the test is still green.

 * I do the same thing to the next :ref:`assertion<what is an assertion?>`